 “Let’s hope we make it through and find Eva Marie waiting for us at Promise Gorge,” said Conall.

-When they reached the edge of the Valley, Josah, extended his arms to halt the brothers’ progress.
+When they reached the edge of the Valley, Josah extended his arms to halt the brothers’ progress.
 “Let’s slow down.
 We may get attacked if we try to run through the Valley.”

 The mature cats stomped their feet, warning them not to proceed.
 One of them took extra steps closer to the boys.
 Fresh scratches on its face and shoulders concerned Josah.
 This Dragoon had been in a fight.

-“We have to go,” Josah said.
+“We have to go,” said Josah.

-The Dragoons backed off as Josah moved forward, clapping his hands.
+The other Dragoons backed off as Josah moved forward, clapping his hands.
 But it was Ena walking beside the boy that made them run farther into the forest.
 It was all Josah needed.